pchanial/python-for-data-scientists/source/ndarray.rst

 .. note:: The ``len`` function can be confusing when applied on arrays: it returns the number of elements along the first dimension only.
 It is better not to use it with arrays, and use ``.shape[0]`` instead for clarity.

-.. warning:: In Python (so it is also true for NumPy ndarrays), the assignation operator '=' does not make a copy.
+.. warning:: In Python (so it is also true for NumPy arrays), the assignation operator '=' does not make a copy.
 It adds a reference to the reference list of an object stored in memory.
-When the number of references drops to zero, the object will disappear and for ndarrays the memory buffer will be released.
+When the number of references drops to zero, the object will disappear and for arrays the memory buffer will be released.

     >>> a = np.arange(100)
     >>> b = a
     >>> id(a) == id(b)
     True

+    So, to ensure that the arrays are different, you should explicitly make a copy:

+    >>> b = a.copy()

 Creating arrays
 ---------------